You should try not to share a vehicle with those outside your household or social bubble.

-We understand that different people are in different situations around the need to keep away from other people and/or their sense of when they might be ready to return to our church buildings for worship, so we will continue offering our online services over the summer, and using parts of them in the worship in the buildings during this time.
+We understand that different people are in different situations around the need to keep away from other people and/or their sense of when they might be ready to return to our church buildings for worship, so we will continue offering our online services by streaming from St.Mary’s at 10.45 on Sundays.
 Please do join us online or in church this Sunday for worship, and if there is anything else that we can help you with, please do get in touch.

 Here’s a prayer…

 you healed the sick and stilled the storm;

 We look upon our world and see its frailty and weakness.